 • Create a plan to build experience that makes you a competitive board candidate

-• Participate in one-on-one executive coaching sessions to develop your plan
+• Participate in one-on-one executive coaching and peer group accountability focused on your board search

 • Develop a board resume that emphasizes the skills most desired by board’s today